 As a nominee in this award category, Hillard Heintze was required to provide evidence of outstanding performance with respect to (1) the aims of the initiative and how these are focused on the client; (2) how innovation is displayed; (3) the factors that enable the trainers to excel; (4) examples of improved performance; and (5) demonstration of business benefits and how they are sustained.

 Training Corporate Threat Assessment Teams

 Hillard Heintze has been very successful in training threat assessment teams across the country for entities such as the Social Security Administration, NASA’s Jet Propulsion Lab, the Naval Criminal Investigative Service (NCIS), and many Fortune-ranked enterprises.
-The training (1) outlines best practices for an effective threat assessment program and team; (2) explores the latest research in violence prevention; (3) provides guidance on conducting threat assessments and interviews; (4) illustrates the importance of information sharing among threat assessment team members; and (5) explains the limits of information sharing and confidentiality.
+The training (1) outlines the best practices for an effective threat assessment program and team, (2) explores the latest research in violence prevention, (3) provides guidance on conducting threat assessments and interviews, (4) illustrates the importance of information sharing among threat assessment team members, and (5) explains the limits of information sharing and confidentiality.

 Matthew Doherty agrees.
 “I’ve given essentially my entire career to this issue, at one level or another,” he says.
 “And every single time I learn of another active assailant or shooter incident – whether through our work or in the news – I am re-inspired to share what we know about prevention with as many other people as possible so that the next tragedy is averted.
 We don’t count the incidents that happen.
 We count the ones that don’t.”